Record Google Hangouts on Air via YouTube Live

 Rubrics are used to assess capstone projects, collections of student work (e.g., portfolios), direct observations of student behavior, evaluations of performance, external juried review of student projects, photo and music analysis, and student performance, to name a few.
 Rubrics help standardize assessment of more subjective learning outcomes, such as critical thinking or interpersonal skills, and are easy for practitioners to use and understand.
 Rubrics clearly articulate the criteria used to evaluate students.

 You can create a rubric from scratch or use a pre-existing one (as-is or modified) if it fits your context.
-Start with the end in mind: What do you want students to know or do as a result of your effort?
-What evidence do you need to observe to know that students got it?
+When creating a rubric, start with the end in mind.
+What do you want students to know or do as a result of your effort?
+What evidence do you need to observe to know that students understand course content?
 These questions lead to the main components of a rubric:

 • A description of a task students are expected to produce or perform